fangyuanmistro/fangyuanmistro.github.io/publications.md

 # aside:
 #   toc: true
 ---
+#### 2025
+- **Chang, F.,** Chen, B., Zhang, X., Sheng, L., Zhu, D., Zhao, J., and Gu, Z., 2025.
+Crossmodal Interactions in Human-Robot Communication: Exploring the Influences of Scent and Voice Congruence.
+2025 CHI Conference on Human Factors in Computing Systems.
+- **Chang, F.,** Zhao, J., Zhu, D., Gu, Z., and Östlund, B. 2025.
+Toward Bricolage in Welfare Technology Use: A Cross-cultural Comparison of Caregivers' Responses to Social Alarms in Swedish and Chinese Nursing Homes.
+27th International Conference on Human-Computer Interaction.
+Innovation in Aging, 8(10), p.igae077.

 #### 2024
 - **Chang, F.,** Sheng, L. and Gu, Z., 2024.
 Investigating the Integration and the Long-Term Use of Smart Speakers in Older Adults’ Daily Practices: Qualitative Study.
 JMIR mHealth and uHealth, 12, p.e47472.